areyabhishek/website-rebuilder/README.md

 - **Event**: Conference/event sites with schedules/tickets
 - **Restaurant**: Restaurant/cafe sites with menus

-### Theme Packs

-Each category has a unique theme with:
+### Dynamic Design System

+For every job we derive:
-- Custom fonts (heading + body)
+- Custom fonts (heading + body) from the reference site
-- Color palette (brand, bg, surface, text, muted)
+- Color palette (brand, alt, background, surface, text, muted)
-- Border radii (sm, md, lg)
-- Shadows (sm, md)
-- Spacing scale
+- Radii, shadows, and spacing scale
-- Component styles (button, card, menu)
+- Component guidelines captured in `components.json`
+- A plain-language description of the visual language (stored on the job)

 ## Project Structure